 The video explains the motivation equation:

 The motivation equation provides insight into the factors that determine motivation.
 The equation looks ‘mathematical’, but don’t take this too precisely: the equation doesn’t try to provide you with exact science, but it tries to show how the different factors are interrelated.
+The equation in this step is a simplified version of Dr. Piers Steel’s Procrastination Equation.

 Delay = the time between the effort and the positive outcome